vmx17/ProtoDraw-with-DirectN/README.md

 4. There should be appeared triangle.
 This is initial data in vertex array. (primitive is "Line list", not Triangle)
 5. (Don't forget to) ***Push [Draw Line]*** button on right pane.
 It start 'line add' state machine.
 To stop it, push [Select] button.
 6. In "line add" state machine, every mouse_press adds some vertex data (in float).
 The count of data is on right pane.
 7. It should add a line (means two vertecies) every "Mouse_Press - Mouse_Move- Mouse_Release" events.
+Blue line shows it as rubber band and fixed line is in white.

 ## repro error
 - Rare (fixed?).
 In "line add" state machine, iteration to add line (press mouse, move mouse and release mouse) cause access violation error.